TheAlgorithms/C-Sharp/README.md

 	* [Linked List](./DataStructures/LinkedList)
 		* [Singly Linked List](./DataStructures/LinkedList/SinglyLinkedList/SinglyLinkedList.cs)
 		* [Doubly Linked List](./DataStructures/LinkedList/DoublyLinkedList/DoublyLinkedList.cs)
----

-## Contribution
+## Contributing

 You can contribute with pleasure to this repository.
-Please orient on the directory structure and overall code style of this repository.
+Please orient on the directory structure and overall code style of this repository and refer to [our contributing guidelines](./CONTRIBUTING.md) for more detail.
 If you want to ask a question or suggest something, please open an issue.